 While we can't go into the specifics for every radio on the market, here are the key steps to look for in your user manual:

-If your radio has "channels", use channel 20
+If your radio has "channels" (Midland, Motorola, etc), use channel 20

 If your radio has channels, use sub channel 3.
 This may be referred to as a privacy code, a PL Tone or CTCSS in your manual.
 They all mean the same thing.
-This is NOT the same as "DCS" or "Group Codes".
+This is NOT the same as "DCS" or "Group Codes" - these will not work.

 If your radio has frequencies, the CTCSS frequency is 74.4Hz